 SUMMARY OF JOBS CREATED TROUGH EPWP

-FINANCIAL YEAR EPWP PROJECTS NUMBER OF JOBS CR
+FINANCIAL YEAR FINANCIAL YEAR EPWP PROJECTS NUMBER OF JOBS CR

 2021/2022 IG-REFUSE REMOVAL 53

-IG-PARKS ANI)
+IG-PARKS AND

-2021/2022 BEAUTIFICATIO 07
+2021/2022 BEAUTIFICATION 07

-2021/2022 EPWP CAPITAL PROJECTS 55
+2021/2022 21/2022 EPWP CAPITAL PROJECTS 55

 3.11.
-BUSINNES REGISTRATION
+BUSINESS REGISTRATION

-In the year under review business registration and compliance has been done, since the beginning of the year 2021/2022 many businesses has registered with the Municipality.
-The function of business registration has been handed over to the Municipality by the department of Economic Development and since then most of the business are operating using Municipality business certificate which is renewable annual.
-Even though the country was under lock down more than 157 business certificates has been issued.
+In the year under review business registration and compliance have been done.
+Since the beginning of the year 2021/2022 many businesses have registered with the Municipality.
+The function of business registration has been handed over to the Municipality by the Department of Economic Development and since then most of the business are operating using a Municipality business certificate which is renewable annually.
+Even though the country was under lockdown more than 157 business certificates have been issued.